-Syskit Security Manager – Custom Reports on All OneDrive Users
+Syskit Security Manager – OneDrive for Business activity reports

 SysKit Security Manager is a reporting tool that will help you control the security of your environment and save on storage.
 Use it to:

-- Find out which OneDrive users have shared files with external users
+- Find out which OneDrive for Business users have shared files with external users

-- Track all users' OneDrive storage usage and activity
+- Track all users' OneDrive for Business activity and storage usage